Lumi-supercomputer/LUMI-training-materials/docs/4day-20230214/software_stacks.md

 jobs as the software would become unavailable during the re-installation and also jobs may get confused if they all of a sudden find different binaries.
 However, have this in your own stack extension and you can update whenever it suits your project best or even not update at all if you figure out that the problem we discovered has no influence on your work.
-OFten you also don't need to be an EasyBuild expert to adapt the build recipe to install, e.g., a slgithly different version of the package that better suits your needs.
+Often you also don't need to be an EasyBuild expert to adapt the build recipe to install, e.g., a slightly different version of the package that better suits your needs.